 - Fresh mint

-Add garlic, ginger and onions.
+- Add garlic, ginger, and onions.
 Sauté for 2-3 minutes till the onions start to turn soft and translucent.
-Add the tomato purée, salt and turmeric powder.
+Add the tomato purée, turmeric powder, coriander powder, and salt.
 Mix well and cook open for another 5 minutes till the onion-tomato mix is cooked.

-Once the dal is cooked, add the onion-tomato masala mixture to the dal.
+- Once the dal is cooked, add the onion-tomato mixture to the dal.
 Mix well.
 Cook for another couple of minutes.

-Garnish with fresh ginger, coriander leaves and red chillies and serve hot with rice or roti.
+- Garnish with fresh ginger, coriander leaves, and red chilies and serve hot with rice or roti.

 Connect with me